ibm-cloud-docs/dns-svcs-cli-plugin/dns-svcs-cli-plugin.md

 :   The minimum number of origins that must be healthy for this pool to serve traffic.

 --enabled
-:   Whether the load balancer pool is enabled.
+:   Determines whether or not the load balancer pool is enabled.
 Valid values: `true`, `false`.

 healthcheck-region
 :   Health check region of VSIs.
 Valid values: `us-south`, `us-east`, `eu-gb`, `eu-du`, `au-syd`, `jp-tok`, `br-sao`, `ca-tor`.